Training Your Pet Bird

 As your pet bird learns more command and tricks, you can begin moving your training session closer and closer to the cage.
 As they get better at their skills, they will feel comfortable performing in his or her cage and in the normal activity of your household.
 Birds learn quickly in most cases, and sometimes just by listening they can learn more then you might think.

 Training a parrot takes a lot of time, effort, and patience.
 It will not come overnight.
 You must love your bird and be dedicated to make this partnership worthwhile.
-With patient training and love, you end up with a fantastic and well-behaved pet that will be with you for a very long time to come.
+With patient training and love, you end up with a fantastic and well-behaved pet that wild l be with you for a very long time to come.
+For more extensive information and strategies on keeping your bird active and healthy here is a link to an engaging e-book that offers practical tips on parrot training, reducing unwanted behavior and building a stronger bond Download The Parrot Playbook TODAY!